this is a test

 View Las Noches festivities from the Courthouse's 2nd Floor Loggia and Mural Room.
-You can also get up close and personal with VIP on-stage seats, if desired, or take in the breathtaking sweeping city views from the Clock Tower.
-This event is not to be missed!
-Food and beverages included.
-Reserve your tickets now!
+You can also take in the breathtaking, sweeping city views from the Clock Tower.
+This exclusive, annual fundraiser for the Courthouse Legacy Foundation is not to be missed!
+Fiesta attire strongly encouaged.
 No tickets sold at door.
 Must be 21 to attend.

 Tickets are available by phone at (805) 770-7222 or at www.sbclf.org